Abortion in Arkansas: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 241,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had no publicly funded abortions.
 In 2013, among white women aged 15–19, there were 270 abortions, 240 abortions for black women aged 15–19, 40 abortions for Hispanic women aged 15–19, and 10 abortions for women of all other races.
 In 2014, 38% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 8.2 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the Roe v.
+Wade overturn draft leak on May 2, 2022, an abortion rights protest was held in Fayetteville, Arkansas.

+Following the overturn of Roe v.
+Wade on June 24, 2022, around 200 abortion rights protesters gathered outside the Arkansas State Capitol in Little Rock.

+In Little Rock, Arkansas on March 10, 2024, several hundred abortion rights protesters rallied at the state capitol building in support of the petition for an Arkansas abortion amendment to end the abortion ban in the state.

+On July 5, 2024, Arkansans For Limited Government announced that they submitted over 100,000 signatures from all 75 counties to the Secretary of State's office for a proposed abortion rights amendment to be placed on the ballot in the November 2024 election.
+The amendment would legalize abortion up to 18 weeks and protect abortion access after that point for cases of rape, incest, fatal fetal abnormalities and to protect the pregnant individual's life or health.
+However, the ballot proposal lacked support from national abortion rights groups such as Planned Parenthood due to the fact that it still would have allowed abortions in the Arkansas to be banned after 20 weeks, which is earlier than other states where it remains legal.
+On August 22, 2024, the Arkansas Supreme Court removed the measure from the November 2024 ballot in a 4-3 ruling, determining that the Arkansas Secretary of State's decision not to count signatures was legal due to Arkansans for Limited Government failing to comply with state law by failing to file the paid canvasser training certification.
+The problem resulted from documentation regarding paid signature gatherers being submitted separately rather than in a single bundle.

+Anti-abortion views and activities

+In June 2024, several canvassers for the Arkansas abortion rights amendment reported that they had been stalked, followed, threatened, harassed, doxxed and filmed by anti-abortion protesters.